-Hiking has become a big part of our travels over the last few years, with trekking and outdoor guides popping up regularly on this blog.
-So, we figured it was time to put together a comprehensive list of exactly what hiking gear we use, and why.
+Hiking has become a big part of our travels in recent years, with trekking and outdoor guides popping up regularly on this blog.
+So, we figured it would be useful to put together a comprehensive list of exactly what hiking gear we use, and why.
 We hope this will be helpful when choosing hiking gear for your own adventures (and at the very least, we’ve now got a handy checklist when packing for our next hike!)

 We’ve broken things down into three sections, covering our hiking clothes, backpacks, and extra gear.
 In each section we’ve given an indication of when, why, and how we use these items, aiming to help you make relevant gear choices for your own hiking trips.